Therapy for Narcissistic Abuse & Relational Trauma in Burlington, Calgary, and Virtually Across Canada

 ✓ Deal with ruptures in your healthy relationships and emotional distress

-✓ Improving your self-esteem and self-worth, and working through guilt
+✓ Improving your self-esteem and self-worth, and working through guilt and suppressed anger or emotions

 ✓ Overcoming unhealthy relationship patterns, i.e. codependency recovery and toxic relationship